 On the one hand, there were free-form instrumental guitar workouts ("Rat Tomago," "The Sheik Yerbouti Tango"), avant-garde techniques ("Rubber Shirt," which mixed two entirely separate performances in the studio, a process he dubbed "xenochrony"), jazz-inflected prog-rock ("City of Tiny Lights") and select snippets of dialog and virtuosic instrumentation in the tradition of musique concrete.

 On the other, there were surprising amounts of relatively straightforward, hard-rocking numbers, filled with titillating comedy such as "Broken Hearts Are for A--holes," "Jones Crusher" and "Tryin’ to Grow a Chin" — all of which appealed to Zappa’s twentysomething male audience sweet spot, ever-prepared to lap up the man’s most extreme examples of social commentary and all-purpose controversy.

-Among these, the faux love song ‘I Have Been in You’ poked fun at Peter Frampton’s soft-porn smash, ‘I’m in You’ while the topical ‘Flakes’ parodied Bob Dylan’s distinctive whine and harmonica.
-‘Dancing Fool’ fiercely mocked disco and ‘Jewish Princess,’ well … you know.
-And with the gleefully obscene ‘Bobby Brown (Goes Down),’ Frank offended pretty much everyone else for good measure, and still came away with one of his most popular songs.
+Among these, the faux love song "I Have Been in You" poked fun at Peter Frampton’s soft-porn smash "I’m in You" while the topical "Flakes" parodied Bob Dylan’s distinctive voice and harmonica.
+"Dancing Fool" fiercely mocked disco and "Jewish Princess," well … you know.
+And with the gleefully obscene "Bobby Brown (Goes Down)," Zappa offended pretty much everyone else for good measure, and still came away with one of his most popular songs.

-And they were all obtained strictly on Frank Zappa’s terms — as always.
+And they were all obtained strictly on Zappa’s terms — as always.